-Check if a tuberculosis test is required if you are applying for an 11-month visa.
-If you are required to extend your stay in the United Kingdom to receive private medical treatment, you must provide the following:
+Check if a tuberculosis test (TB) is required if you are applying for an 11-month visa.
+If you are required to extend your stay in the UK to receive private medical treatment, you must provide the following:

 - A letter from a licensed physician describing your medical condition.